Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.6

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices